 8. Camera angles (or shot type)

 The camera angle references the position of the camera in relation to the subject (i.e. eye-level, high angle, low angle, etc.).
 A change in camera angle calls for a new setup in your camera shot list.
-Here’s a list of camera angles commonly used in shot lists.
+Here’s a comprehensive list of 50+ camera shots and angles commonly used in shot lists.

 Shot list example: Select from list of camera angles via StudioBinder

 If the camera angle changes during the take, phrase it as something like a low-med-high, which means the shot starts low, then moves to a medium, and ends on a high angle.
 This can be added in the Description.

 Camera movement identify any movements of the camera during the shot.
 Remember that complex camera movements are time consuming to setup so use them sparingly.

 Shot list examples: Select from list of camera movements via StudioBinder

 Popular framing and camera angles for your shot list

 Paul Thomas Anderson uses a combination of everything we've talked about to dazzle critics